znyi/face-api-usage/README.md

-# Building Block for Face Detection Feature
+# The face-api.js Usage Demo

-This is a prototype for the face detection feature, which will be attached to the webcams of the overall web application afterwards.
+This is a prototype for the face detection feature, built using react.js and face-api.js.

 ## What to expect from this
 You can view the number of face detected from the webcam through the console log.